wp-plugins/storenvy/readme.txt

 == Description ==

+**Important** This plugin is having some known issues after changes to the Storenvy API.
+Fixes are in development.
+Sorry for the inconvenience.
+When scientists figure out how to put more hours in the day, we'll be able to keep up with this stuff...

 This is a plugin for getting items from a Storenvy shop and displaying them.
 It gets the info from the 'products.rss' feed, so only information that's in the feed can be pulled in to your page/post (title, picture, description, date item was added)
 The plugin allows you to configure how the info is displayed.
 How many items to show, which info is displayed...